Vatican Library: Prior to establishment at the Vatican

 The Pre-Vatican period ranged from about 1370 to 1447.
-The library was scattered during this time, with parts in Rome, Avignon, and elsewhere.where elsewhere?
+The library was scattered during this time, with parts in Rome, Avignon, and elsewhere.
 Pope Eugenius IV possessed 340 books by the time of his death.

 At the Vatican

 In 1451, bibliophile Pope Nicholas V sought to establish a public library at the Vatican, in part to re-establish Rome as a destination for scholarship.
 Nicholas combined some 350 Greek, Latin and Hebrew codices inherited from his predecessors with his own collection and extensive acquisitions, among them manuscripts from the imperial Library of Constantinople.
 Pope Nicholas also expanded his collection by employing Italian and Byzantine scholars to translate the Greek classics into Latin for his library.
 The knowledgeable pope already encouraged the inclusion of pagan classics.
 Nicolas was important in saving many of the Greek works and writings during this time period that he had collected while traveling and acquired from others.

 In 1455, the collection had grown to 1200 books, of which 400 were in Greek.

 Nicholas died in 1455.
 In 1475 his successor Pope Sixtus IV founded the Palatine Library.
 During his papacy, acquisitions were made in "theology, philosophy and artistic literature".
-The number of manuscripts is variously counted as 3,500 in 1475 or 2,527 in 1481, when librarian Bartolomeo Platina produced a signed listing.
+The number of manuscripts is variously counted as 3,500 in 1475 or 2,527 in 1481, when librarians Bartolomeo Platina and Pietro Demetrio Guazzelli produced a signed listing.
 At the time it was the largest collection of books in the Western world.

 Pope Julius II commissioned the expansion of the building.
 Around 1587, Pope Sixtus V commissioned the architect Domenico Fontana to construct a new building for the library, which is still used today.
 After this, it became known as the Vatican Library.

 During the Counter-Reformation, access to the library's collections was limited following the introduction of the Index of banned books.
 Scholars' access to the library was restricted, particularly Protestant scholars.
 Restrictions were lifted during the course of the 17th century, and Pope Leo XIII was to formally reopen the library to scholars in 1883.

 In 1756, the priest Antonio Piaggio, curator of ancient manuscripts at the Library used a machine he had invented to unroll the first Herculaneum papyri, an operation which took him months.

 In 1809, Napoleon Bonaparte arrested Pope Pius VII and had the contents of the library seized and removed to Paris.
 They were returned in 1817, three years after Napoleon's defeat and abdication.